FAQs

 Yes.
 We take a holistic approach to application review and all applications will be considered.
 The GPA requirement is in place to ensure that admitted students have the capacity to handle the rigor of our graduate-level curriculum.
 Applicants with an undergraduate cumulative GPA under 3.0 may demonstrate their ability to achieve academic success in the program in other ways.
 Taking graduate level courses in 1-2 of the prerequisite courses is one example.
 Graduate degrees will supersede an undergraduate GPA.

 First, every applicant invited to interview is qualified to be part of our program, and we would be thrilled to have you as one of our students.
 Our interview process takes place via Zoom and is intended to be conversational.
 It is a chance for us to get to know you as a person, while also allowing you to get to know us.
 Please relax, enjoy the experience, and come prepared to tell us all about your experiences that have led you to genetic counseling.
 It is also an opportunity for applicants to decide if they see themselves thriving at CWRU.
-There is an informal information session about the program and Cleveland, one-on-one interviews with our admissions team, and opportunities for interactions with our current students.
+There is an informal information session about the program and Cleveland, one-on-one interviews with our admissions team, and opportunities for interactions with our current students and fieldwork supervisors.
 We typically have optional opportunities to observe our student-led journal club, if possible.
 Finally, optional student-led tours are usually available in early April, once our interviews are complete and our rank list has been submitted.

 No. Safe and affordable housing located close to campus is available, either within walking distance or via free campus shuttles.
 In addition, clinical placements at University Hospitals and the Cleveland Clinic are either within walking distance or can be reached by a free-shuttle ride.
 MetroHealth can be reached by public transportation.
 For the summer rotation in Akron, students often carpool.
 Students without a car will be paired with students who have a car in Cleveland.